Learn how to make butter at home in just a few minutes with cream, a jar, 2 marbles and some “muscle”.

 Making Butter at Home with Kids:

-All we used as a clean jar, glass marbles, heavy whipping cream, music, and man-power.
+All we used as a clean jar (the Ball Jars are perfect for this), glass marbles, heavy whipping cream, music, and man-power.

 We started by filling the jar about 3/4 full of cream.